 KEY TERM SUMMARY OF KEY TERM Senior executives The CEO, other KMP who hold executive roles, and other direct reports to the CEO.
-Employing company Idameneo (No 789) Ltd. (This is the service company in the Healius Group and a large numbe employees are employed by this entity).
+Employing company Idameneo (No 789) Ltd. (This is the service company in the Healius Group and a large number of Group employees are employed by this entity).
 Basis of employment Permanent full time.
 No fixed or maximum term.
 Period of notice Six to twelve months, from either party.
 Termination without notice Healius may terminate the Senior Executive's employment without notice if, in the opinion of Healius, the Senior Executive engages in misconduct, fraud, commits a serious or persistent breach of the agreement, or other specified circumstances occur.
 Termination payments Capped at 12 months Fixed Annual Remuneration (Healius is not required to pay or provide, or procure the payment or provision, of any payment or benefit to the Senior Executive which would require shareholder approval).
 The treatment of incentives under the STIP and TLTIP in the case of termination is addressed in separate sections of this Report.

-SENIOR EXECUTIVE SHORT-TERM INCENTIVE PLAN (STIP) DETAILS 8.2
+8.2 SENIOR EXECUTIVE SHORT-TERM INCENTIVE PLAN (STIP) DETAILS vest on at least a pro-rata basis upon the Change of Control.